 In China, a story is told of two star-crossed lovers, the Cowherd (the star we know as Altair) and the Weaver Maid (the star Vega).
 They are separated for eternity on either side of the Celestial River, except for the seventh night of the seventh moon.
 On that night each year (which usually falls in August), they are reunited when 10,000 magpies create a bridge over the river.
 (It’s unclear to me as to whether the Milky Way is the river or the bridge; different sources say different things.)
 There is a festival in China that celebrates their annual reunion.
 It is called Double-Seventh Day, and is known as the Chinese Valentine’s Day.

 We call it the Milky Way, not for the candy bar! — but for the milk that poured from the breasts of the Egyptian cow goddess Hathor, and later the Greek Goddess Hera.

 As much as I like the idea that the Milky Way is the nurturing milk of the Great Mother, I like the idea of a pathway or river even more.
 When I see it in the night sky, I think of Frodo’s song from the Lord of the Rings, not long before he makes his final journey:

 And though I oft have passed them by,

 A day will come at last when I

 West of the Moon, East of the Sun.

 What stories do you see in the night sky?

 P.S.
 In my Gaian Soul Seasonal Practices e-courses, this Nature Practice (as well as all the practices and projects) is presented in video and audio, as well as in written form like this.
-The Lammas: Summer-Turning-to-Fall course is open for registration now, and starts on July 22nd.
+The Lammas: Summer-Turning-to-Fall course is open for registration now, and starts on Sunday, July 20th.
 If it tweaks your interest, please check it out!
-We’ll look at the night sky again in the Lammas course — just in time for the Perseid meteor showers, also knows as the Games of Lugh!